ald0405/lkmlstyle/README.md

 lkmlstyle repos/product-analytics/views/sessions.view.lkml --ignore D106 D107 M101
 ```

+_Tip: If you find you're always ignoring certain rules, you can also adjust lkmlstyle's ruleset using a [config file](lkmlstyle.example.yaml) so you don't have to type them out every time._

 ### Isolating rules

 Similarly, if you'd like to focus on a few rules at a time, you can provide rule codes to `--select` to _only_ test those rules.